rdeits/DrakeVisualizer.jl/README.md

 ## Dependencies

 On Ubuntu (14.04 and up) and macOS, all of Director's dependencies will automatically be installed using BinDeps.jl.
 On other platforms, you'll need to provide them yourself.
-Director requires VTK5 with Qt4 and the python bindings.
-These packages are available via `apt-get` as:
+The required packages are available via `apt-get` as:

-    libvtk5-qt4-dev
-    python-vtk
+    libqt4-dev
+    libqt4-opengl-dev
     python-numpy
+    python-dev

 On Arch Linux, you can install an appropriate version of VTK by running: